-A review of records confirmed that no complaints had been received since the previous inspection.
+The practice manager confirmed that no complaints had been received since the previous inspection.

-The dental team were knowledgeable on how to deal with and respond to complaints in keeping with practice policy and procedure.
+The practice manager was knowledgeable on how to deal with and respond to complaints in keeping with practice policy and procedure.
 Arrangements were in place to share information with the dental team about complaints, including any learning outcomes, and also compliments received.